zubata88/mdgru/docs/how_to_use.rst

 to the current run, all validation files will be saved here as well as the checkpoints and tensorboard data.

-Expecially for 2D data, and if a large number of samples is available, the whole image can be processed.
-There, we set the subvolume (patchsize) parameter to the size of the images, and the padding parameters to 0.
-This has the effect, that we only sample inside the image, with a padding of 0 and hence just take the full image.
+Expecially for 2-D data - and if a large number of samples is available - the whole image can be processed.
+There, we set the subvolume (patchsize) parameter to the size of the images and the padding parameters to 0.
+This has the effect that we only sample inside the image with a padding of 0, and hence just take the full image.
 As current hardware can rarely support the full volume for volumetric data though, a subvolume needs to be specified.
 Imagine we are using volumetric data with dimensions 256x256x192.
 Since this will not fit, we